bespoken-samples/smart-home-skill-testing/README.md

 2) Interact with Alexa - "alexa, turn the bedroom lamp off"
 3) Check with the device itself via its API to confirm the result
 4) Report the results to DataDog

+For our multi-device test, the device names being tested come from a CSV file.
+For those wishing to test many different devices, this example shows a simple but powerful approach to doing this.

 ## Getting Setup
 To get setup, you will need the following (and some of this you likely already have):